EVerest/libocpp/doc/v16/getting_started.md

 The implementation must call **event handlers** of libocpp so that the library can track the state of the charging station and trigger OCPP messages accordingly (e.g. MeterValues.req , StatusNotification.req)

-Your reference within libocpp to interact is a single instance to the class [ChargePoint](include/ocpp/v16/charge_point.hpp) for OCPP 1.6 or to the class [ChargePoint](include/ocpp/v201/charge_point.hpp) for OCPP 2.0.1.
+Your reference within libocpp to interact is a single instance to the class ocpp::v16::ChargePoint ([ChargePoint](include/ocpp/v16/charge_point.hpp)) defined in libocpp/include/ocpp/v16/charge_point.hpp for OCPP 1.6.

 ### Overview of the required callbacks and events and what libocpp expects to happen